lukasjoc/fromthetransistor/docs/building_blocks.md

 - V = I * R
 - and the Current is I = V/R || I = P/R if P is known

+About those Atoms:
+===
+- Atoms remain bound together by forces of attraction between an atom’s nucleus and electrons in its outer shell.
+  When influenced by voltage, atoms in a circuit begin to reform and their components exert a potential of attraction known as a potential difference.
+Mutually attracted loose electrons move toward protons, creating a flow of electrons (current).
+  Any material in the circuit that restricts this flow is considered resistance.

 The Diode:
 ===
 - Barebone building blocks of (IC's)